 Having said that, finding a proper quality sight is usually easier said than done.
 Especially now when the market is teeming with cheap knockoffs and overpriced good for nothing.
 So, how do you know what to spend your hard-earned money on?
-That’s where we come to the rescue.
-Stay with us and keep reading to find out what it takes to pick out the best red dot sight from a choice of hundreds generic ones.
-We will furthermore dive deep into reviewing some of the best red dot sights available on the market today.
+That's where we come into the rescue.
+Stay with us and keep reading to find out what it takes to pick out the best red dot sight from a choice of hundreds of generic ones.
+We will furthermore dive deep into reviewing some of the best red dot sights available in the market today.
 Sounds good?
-Let’s start!
+Let's start!

 We understand that many of our readers here may be looking for a decent quality red dot sight that won't cost a fortune.
 For them, specifically, we have the Red Green Dot Gun Sight from Ohuhu.

-The Ohuhu Red Green Dot Gun Sight is hands down the thing to get if you don’t want monumental capabilities from a sight, but expect basic and standard performance.
+The Ohuhu Red Green Dot Gun Sight is hands down the thing to get if you don't want monumental capabilities from sight, but expect basic and standard performance.

-This 3V battery powered sight comes in a small, puny and compact body that measures 4.7 x 3.7 x 1.4 inches in dimensions and 4.2 ounces weight.
+This 3V battery-powered sight comes in a small, puny and compact body that measures 4.7 x 3.7 x 1.4 inches in dimensions and 4.2 ounces weight.
 And the built-in mount is perfect for attaching onto your standard rifle bases.
 But it would be a mistake to judge this tiny and cheap piece of the device on its size and price.

 The Ohuhu Red Green Dot Gun Sight offers you a total of 4 reticle patterns and 4 dots of different sizes.
 What does that mean?
 More aiming versatility and adaptability, of course!
 You also enjoy unlimited eye-relief, which we think is great for people who wear glasses or goggles; you have corrected parallax and an Allen head screw types windage and elevation click adjustments, with locking screw.